Roxanne Dryden-Edwards, MD

 - Pictures of Postpartum Depression - Slideshow

 - Pictures of Understanding Depression - Slideshow

 - Find a local Psychiatrist in your town

 Postpartum depression facts

-- Postpartum depression (PPD) is the most common problem associated with childbirth.
+- Postpartum depression (PPD) is a common problem associated with childbirth.

-- PPD is characterized by depression that a woman experiences within four weeks of childbirth.
+- PPD is characterized by depression that a woman experiences within four weeks of delivery.

 - PPD can affect as many as 10% of fathers as well.